teamairship/react-native-primer/docs/index.md

 **NOTE: SWITCH TO LAN**

 * Click the gear icon next to the address, and select "Host", and then "LAN"
-* This will help Expo load the app faster
+* This will help Expo load the app faster over our office network with this many devices
 * **MOBILE DEVICE & COMPUTER MUST BE ON SAME NETWORK FOR THIS TO WORK**

 ### EXPO TROUBLESHOOTING